thanu24/KineticChallenge/README.md

 Open the KineticChallenge.xcodeproj in xcode.
 Press 'Product' menu at the top and click on 'Test'.
-The console will then tell you how many success/failures occured from that run.
+The console will then tell you how many successes and failures occured from that run.